manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

    for connections on this socket.
 Supported protocol values are ‘sphinx’ and ‘mysql41’ (MySQL protocol used since 4.1 upto at least 5.1).

+-  ``--force-preread`` forbids the daemon to serve any incoming connection until prereading of index files completes.
+By default, at startup the daemon accepts connections while index files are lazy loaded into memory.

 -  ``--index <index>`` (or ``-i <index>`` for short) forces this instance of ``searchd`` only to serve the specified index.
 Like ``--port``, above, this is usually for debugging purposes; more